 Carpenter Bee Identification

-Male carpenter bees are black and are the ones we generally see foraging in plants and flying around the yard.
-The females are golden colored and are generally inside the wood laying eggs and protecting their young.
+Male carpenter bees are golden colored and are the ones we generally see foraging in plants and flying around the yard.
+The females are black and are generally inside the wood laying eggs and protecting their young.
 Carpenter bees bore into wood and then make a 90 degree turn, where they will lay eggs, but then will continue boring if untreated.
 Because of the protected unhatched eggs, we use a long lasting insecticide and do not immediately recommend filling in the holes.
 It may be several weeks, as bees return, and are repelled by the products we use to understand that the site is off limits to them.

 Carpenter Bee Service